-Do I Have To Say My Vows In English
+Do You Have To Say Your Vows In English

-If the marriage celebrant is competent in the language, the entire ceremony can be conducted in that language if the couple want it to be, as long as the Monitum (sentences said by the celebrant defining marriage in Australia) and the minimum legal vows are translated accurately and the marrying couple and their witnesses understand what is being said.
+The advice from the Attorney-General’s Department is that if your celebrant is competent in a language, the entire ceremony can be conducted in that language as long as the Monitum (sentences said by the celebrant defining marriage in Australia) and the minimum legal vows are translated accurately and the marrying couple and their witnesses understand what is being said.

 Whether the ceremony is conducted in English, another language, or a combination of both, the celebrant will work very hard to ensure that the ceremony is both beautiful and as stress-free as possible so that everyone enjoys it and has a great time at the wedding.